-Bergen Arts and Science Charter School has been in operation for eight (8) years.
+Paterson Arts & Science Charter School has been in operation for two (2) years.
 GASB requires that ten years of statistical data be presented.
 State law usually grants charters for less than ten years.
-Therefore, only statistical data for eight (8) years is available and has been presented.
-Each year thereafter, an additional year's data will be included until ten years.
+Therefore, only statistical data for two (2) years is available and has been presented.
+Each year thereafter, an additional year's data will be included until ten years of data is presented.